Experience Australia like Crocodile Dundee: Visit Darwin, Northern Territory in a Weekend

 Where we stayed in Darwin:

-We booked an Airbnb in Darwin CBD.
-There were many apartment options to chose from all affordably priced and new.
-As we had family joining us for the trip, this allowed us to rent a two-bedroom apartment and all stay together.
-Most accommodation included free parking spaces.
+We booked a hotel Darwin CBD.
+There were many options to choose from all affordably priced and quite modern.
 Given we were only visiting for a weekend, the CBD was a perfect base for us to explore from.
 If we had longer, however, it would have been ideal to also stay closer to Kakadu national park allowing us to venture further, as this is quite a drive for just a weekend trip.

 When to visit Darwin, Northern Territory: